nlescpm/PMP/README.md

 This document provides a structured approach to project management, covering:
 - Project lifecycle management
-- Team roles and responsibilities
+- Roles and responsibilities of the eScience staff
-- Communication workflow
+- Project workflow and communication around it

 ## Requirements